-I am so lucky that when I bought my house my kitchen had the most beautiful countertops.
 I have Carrera Marble counters and they are stunning.
-I have lived here three years now and have learned so much on how to clean marble counters.
-So today I am sharing all that I have learned.
+After living here for three years I have learned so much about how to clean marble counters.
+Today I am sharing all that I have learned.

 *This post contains affiliate links.
 See full disclosure for details.